Ihsoj-Mahos/Combinatorial_Computing/Week_1/README.md

 ```
 Input : N k (space separated integers)
-Output : k-th partition as space separated integers in increasing order
+Output : m lines, where m is the number of sets in the partition.
+Line i is P_i (space separated, ascending order)
 ```